Colony Ridge, Texas: History

 In October 2023 Steven P. Mach, the chairperson of the Texas Public Safety Commission, stated that Colony Ridge "doesn't look a whole lot different than any other rural community, except for the concentration of people.
 The notion that it’s this lawless, no-go zone is simply inaccurate."
 Benjamin Wermund of the Houston Chronicle stated that statements by Mach and several employees of the Texas Department of Public Safety (TXDPS) contradicted Abbott's statements about Colony Ridge.

 In December 2023 the United States Department of Justice filed a lawsuit against the companies that are developing it, stating that they used techniques that had buyers take out loans, then lose their houses due to lack of payment, as a scheme of selling the property multiple times.

+In May 2026, the owners of Colony Ridge filed a defamation suit against Alex Jones, an American right-wing media personality and conspiracy theorist, and Pete Chambers, who campaigned unsuccessfully to be the Republican candidate in the 2026 Texas gubernatorial election.
+The lawsuit seeks over $10 million in damages and centers on comments Jones and Chambers made during a February broadcast which allegedly "branded [Colony Ridge] a ‘mortgage scam,' a ‘giant fraud site,' and a ‘Sanctuary City' controlled by Mexican drug cartels," according to court filings.
+The lawsuit says that Jones took down the comments from the social network X after they had been viewed over 650,000 times, but that the comments were still circulating elsewhere online, and that "At no point have [Jones nor Chambers] offered any correction, clarification, or retraction of their lies about Colony Ridge."

 Demographics

 According to local law enforcement and the developers, a majority of residents are undocumented immigrants, with most of the other residents being United States-born citizens of Latin American origins.